 5. Did you even go to Kyoto if you then didn’t dress up as a Geisha girl yourself?

 6. While you’re wandering in Gion, visit an ochaya, or a traditional tea house, for a decent cuppa and keep your fingers crossed you’ll get a real geisha performance.
+Pick up some cool Japanese souvenirs while you’re here.

 7. If you don’t, catch the geishas at Gion Corner for one of their daily cultural shows.